AGCCS/AGCCS-CTRL22/README.md

 variety of application scenarios.

-*DISCLAIMER-1* We do not provide a turn-key solution and do not plan to do so in near future.
+**DISCLAIMER-1** We do not provide a turn-key solution and do not plan to do so in near future.
-If you are looking for such, please consider the SmatEVSE project (https://github.com/SmartEVSE).
+If you are looking for such, please consider the [SmatEVSE project](https://github.com/SmartEVSE).
 Rather we invite the enthusiast to actively contribute or to passively make use of our collection of resources and to share their experience.

-*DISCLAIMER-2* All material provided in this repository comes 'as is' with no explicit or implied waranty.
+**DISCLAIMER-2** All material provided in this repository comes 'as is' with no explicit or implied waranty.
 In particular, the development of equipment that runs on mains power should only be considered be individuals with relevant skills and with particular care.

-#Hardware Platform
+# Hardware Platform

 Our hardware platform is based on (1) relevant analog circuits to implement the specified electric characteristic (2) an AVR series uC to operate the charging process and (3) an ESP32 SoC to provide means of wireless communication.
 Regarding (1), our implementation is based on the SmatEVSE project; see also above.
-Regarding (2) we opted for AVR as this implies the option to conveniently program within the Arduino (https://www.arduino.cc) environment --- although, at this stage the firmware we provide comes 'bare bone' for performance reasons.
-Regarding (3) we are fascinated by the powerful ESP32 SDKs available from Espressif (https://github.com/espressif).
-Schematics and a PCB Layout in editable KiKad (https://kicad.org) format are provided in ./circuit
+Regarding (2) we opted for AVR as this implies the option to conveniently program within the [Arduino environment](https://www.arduino.cc) --- although, at this stage the firmware we provide comes 'bare bone' for performance reasons.
+Regarding (3) we are fascinated by the powerful ESP32 SDKs available from [Espressif](https://github.com/espressif).
+Schematics and a PCB Layout in editable [KiKad](https://kicad.org) format are provided in the [folder ./circuit](./circuit)

-#Per Node Software
+# Per Node Software

 As indicated above, each charging spot comes with an AVR for time/safety critical low-level behaviour which communicates via RS232 with an ESP32 for inter-node networking.
 While the AVR